dondisney610/nextjs-contact-form-gmail/README.md

-# This repository is for practice of login/signup function using Next.js and Typescript.
+# This repository is for practice of mail function with gmail using Next.js and Typescript.